 No, we cannot take the dog.
 Please take the dog to the nearest animal shelter.
 While you may think the dog is abandoned or not cared for, it may very likely be someone’s pet.
 You cannot always tell by how a dog looks.
 The animal shelter is the FIRST place a distraught owner will look for their missing family member.
 The shelters are full of lovely, hard working staff and volunteers who care about the animals.
 It is not a bad place to take the dog, and they will take care for them and keep them safe!

 The dog will be placed on a 5 day stray hold to give the owner time to find them, and if the dog is chipped and/or licensed the owner will be contacted immediately.
 You can put yourself down for “first rights” by asking for a finder’s hold, so that you can be there to adopt the dog as soon as it becomes available.
 You can ask the shelter staff for the Animal ID so you can keep track of the animal, either on the shelter website or by calling.
 Dogs are not euthanized immediately upon availability.
 This is a myth.
 All dogs leave the shelter spayed/neutered, vaccinated and microchipped.
 Taking a lost dog to the shelter is the best thing you can do!

 We will try our best to help, always, but this is case-by-case!
 Please send us an email to email@example.com and let us know what is going on.
-Also, please consider alternatives such as gofundme.com for alternative fundraising.
+Also, please consider alternatives such as gofundme.com or Waggle for alternative fundraising.

 We partner with some awesome San Diego based trainers and would love to recommend one specifically to fit your pup’s needs.
 Please check out some of our recommended training resources at https://theanimalpad.org/training-resources/